-DELIVER (MTN-042) and B-PROTECTED (MTN-043) are Phase IIIb studies that are evaluating the safety and acceptability of two HIV prevention methods – daily use of an antiretroviral (ARV) pill called Truvada®, an approach known as PrEP (short for pre-exposure prophylaxis) and the monthly dapivirine vaginal ring – in pregnant and breastfeeding cisgender women, respectively.
-As Phase IIIb open-label studies, all women will use an active product – there is no placebo group.
+DELIVER (MTN-042) and B-PROTECTED (MTN-043) are Phase IIIb studies evaluating the safety and acceptability of two HIV prevention methods in pregnant and breastfeeding cisgender women, respectively –daily use of an antiretroviral (ARV) pill called Truvada®, an approach known as PrEP (short for pre-exposure prophylaxis), and the monthly dapivirine vaginal ring, which is being considered for regulatory approval.
+As Phase IIIb open-label studies, all women who enroll in these studies use an active product – there is no placebo group.
 DELIVER is the first study of its kind of the dapivirine ring in pregnant women, and B-PROTECTED is the first study of the ring in women who are actively breastfeeding.

 Who is conducting and funding these studies?

 Both the DELIVER and B-PROTECTED studies are being conducted by the Microbicide Trials Network (MTN), which is funded by the National Institute of Allergy and Infectious Diseases (NIAID), Eunice Kennedy Shriver National Institute of Child Health and Human Development and National Institute of Mental Health, all components of the U.S. National Institutes of Health.